DETAILED ACTION

 Regarding independent claim 1, Imai teaches an information processing apparatus (Figure 3) comprising: one or more memory devices that store a set of instructions; and one or more processors that execute the set of instructions (paragraph 67 and Claim 8) to:

-determine whether or not the drawing command being analyzed is a command for drawing a graphic object (paragraph 111: Objects with a text attribute can be classified into a text drawing object and an image drawing object);
+determine whether a drawing command being analyzed in a hierarchical level from among the plurality of hierarchical levels is a command for drawing the graphic object (paragraph 111: Objects with a text attribute can be classified into a text drawing object and an image drawing object);

-generate a rendered image of the graphic object by rendering the graphic object in a case where the determining determines that the drawing command is a command to draw the graphic object (paragraph 111: "Text drawing object" is an object described by a text drawing instruction instructing drawing of a character string such as "ABC".
-"Image drawing object" is an object described by an image drawing instruction instructing drawing of an ornamental character such as WordArt); and
+generate a rendered image of the graphic object by rendering the graphic object in a case where the drawing command is determined to be a command for drawing the graphic object (paragraph 111: "Text drawing object" is an object described by a text drawing instruction instructing drawing of a character string such as "ABC".
+"Image drawing object" is an object described by an image drawing instruction instructing drawing of an ornamental character such as WordArt), and not generating the rendered image of the graphic object otherwise (Figure 23: Structure of Vector Hint Information 23B includes a line “VECTOR DATA FILE NAME: keiyakusho” that is not rendered as one of the character strings 2301, 2302); and

 perform character recognition processing on the rendered image (paragraph 111: For example, an ordinary object in which a text character and an ornament character are integrated as one has a text attribute; however, a text drawing instruction and an image drawing instruction coexist as drawing instructions.
 In the present embodiment, for such an object with a text attribute, in step S1512, rendering is performed on the fill map data, thereby generating bitmap data, and character recognition processing is performed on the bitmap data).